Behind every burnout, there is a personal and intimate story.

 In therapy, we are going to turn the dry inanimate theories about burnout piece by piece into an exciting story that has never been told before.
 Part of that story will be everything that you have made of the outside world, the so-called extended mind.

-The reason you get into burnout is that somewhere in the unlimited number of possibilities of a flowchart there is one small internal memory-emotion-thought cluster that doesn’t automatically align to your (in itself fantastic) adaptability.
+The reason you get into burnout is that somewhere in the unlimited number of possibilities of a flowchart there is one small internal memory-emotion-thought cluster that doesn’t automatically align with your (in itself fantastic) adaptability.
 This cluster has ‘hidden’ itself and you’ll never find it in the Google doctor’s office.

 There is only one deep cause for your burnout.

 There’s only one reason why you have burnout.
 However, you don’t know that reason, for the real cause of your burnout you suffer from the conceptual loss.
-There is always a reason for that loss (grief, hurt, fear… ) that is pulling you down (unconsciously) for lack of care and acknowledgement
+There is always a reason for that loss (grief, hurt, fear… ) that is pulling you down (unconsciously) for lack of care and acknowledgment